 Another factor to consider is the methane that is released when bagged leaves are trapped within a landfill.
 Yard waste, including grass clippings, pruned branches from trees and shrubs, and fallen leaves, is the third-largest component of municipal solid waste by weight in the United States.

-These points form a solid argument to take it easy this fall with the yard work and just leaf them be.
+These points form a solid argument to take it easy with the yard work and just leave them be.

 🍁 Notice a storm drain in your area?
 Do your part to keep it clear!